How to Measure the Success of Your Marketing Campaign

 When your digital marketing campaign drives visitors to your website, it is essential to pay attention to their on-site actions and behaviors.
 One of the first areas you should look at is the average time spent on your site.

-The ideal duration depends on industry.
+The ideal duration depends on the industry.
 However, a short duration time (usually under 30 seconds) could indicate that:

 - Your ad was misleading or confusing